future-shop/wp-future-shop/README.md

 # Future Shop 🛸

 Simple.
 Fast.
 Secure.
-Run your store with Future Shop, the only plugin with full Stripe integration to manage your business using WordPress.
+Run your store with Future Shop, the only plugin with native Stripe integration to manage your business using WordPress.

 ## Installation